 You should also find some stalls selling “proper” food.
 The possibilities are endless, so I shall simply point you to the articles on Viennese main courses, sausages (always popular at Christmas markets), and pastries and desserts.

-Expect to see plenty of Leberkäse (like meatloaf), too, often with varieties that rarely see the light of day, such as Wildschwein (wild boar) Leberkäse.
 Another popular dish at the markets in recent years has been Suppe in Brot or Suppe in Brotlaibchen (soup served in a hollowed-out small loaf of bread).
-Another dish largely exclusive to markets is Ofenkartoffel (baked potatoes) with various fillings.
+And yet another dish largely exclusive to markets is Ofenkartoffel (baked potatoes) with various fillings.

 Some of the food is not intended for immediate consumption but for taking home or using as gifts.
 Look, especially, for prettily-designed jars and bottles of Honig (honey), Marmelade (careful – not marmelade but jam), Senf (mustard), Essig (vinegar), and Schnaps and Edelbrände (schnapps and refined spirits).